Stifling

 Well, that is what stifling means: hot and unpleasant.

-If you are in Tokyo, I imagine that the trains are hot and unpleasant when they are crowded, just like how riding overcrowded trains in India must feel.
+If you are in Tokyo, I imagine the trains are hot and unpleasant when crowded, just like how riding overcrowded trains in India must feel.

-No one wants to do anything except perhaps sleep, but then again it may be too hot to sleep.
+No one wants to do anything except perhaps sleep, but it may be too hot to sleep.

-This summer the weather in Wakayama is stifling just like around the rest of Japan.
+This summer, the weather in Wakayama is stifling, just like the rest of Japan.

 My dog, Sora-chan, is having a difficult time with the extreme heat.